MISP/misp-book/galaxy/README.md

 Here is shown the metadata of the selected galaxy as well as a table with each available value as well as some complementary data such as a description of the value or the activity, that is to say the evolution of the use of each value.

-Galaxies can be reimported from the submodules by cliking the "Update Galaxies" link on either the galaxies list or while browsing a specific galaxy.
+Galaxies can be reimported from the submodules by clicking the "Update Galaxies" link on either the galaxies list or while browsing a specific galaxy.
 A popup will appear to confirm the reimportation.

 ![GalaxyUpdate](./figures/GalaxyUpdate.png)